jagger-meister/XCom2WotcSdk/README.md

-# XCOM2WotcSDK
+# XCom2WotcSdk

- Raw SDK for XCOM2 War of the Chosen
+Raw SDK for XCOM2 War of the Chosen.

+Dumped directly from game's memory while in main menu.

+Game uses multi-byte character set instead of unicode.